MarkMcCulloh/vscode-projen/README.md

 ## Current Limitations

 - Only works in a single-folder workspace with a projen project at the root
-- "Managed Files" only refers to files in the root and in the `.projen` folder (to avoid searching too many files)

 ## Planned Features